FAQs for Professionals

 15. What are the priorities for the centre and the next steps?

-Each audit within NATCAN will complete at least one national QI initiative.
+Each audit within NATCAN will design and implement a national QI initiative in 2025.
 Again, NATCAN will build on the CEU’s longstanding experience in targeting and designing QI implementation approaches.
 This will ensure that the audit feedback information and recommendations truly reach the clinicians who can act on it, and will also incorporate specific action plans.

 16. When will the new NATCAN audits be included in the reporting for annual Quality Accounts?